 Brenda S.A.
-Yeoh is Professor (Provost’s Chair), Department of Geography, as well as the Dean of the Faculty of Arts and Social Sciences, National University of Singapore.
-She is also the Research Leader of the Asian Migration Cluster at the Asia Research Institute, NUS, and coordinates the Asian MetaCentre for Population and Sustainable Development Analysis.
+Yeoh is Raffles Professor of Social Sciences, Department of Geography, as well as Director, Humanities and Social Science Research Office of Deputy President (Research & Technology), National University of Singapore (NUS).
+She is also the Research Leader of the Asian Migration Cluster at the Asia Research Institute, NUS.

 She is on the Commission on Population and Vulnerability, International Geographical Union; and is External Expert at the Department of Geography & Environment, London School of Economics and Political Science as well as External Examiner for Bachelor of Social Sciences curriculum and ‘FOSS’ undergraduate courses at the University of Hong Kong.

-She has been appointed to the URA Architectural Heritage Awards (AHA) Assessment Committee; Center for Aging, Research and Education (CARE); Urban Redevelopment Authority (URA) Board; Research Advisory Panel (RAP), National Population and Talent Division, Prime Minister’s Office; National Collection Advisory Panel (NCAP), National Heritage Board; National Council on Problem Gambling (NCPG).
-She chairs the Heritage Advisory Panel (HAP), National Heritage Board.
+She has been appointed to the URA Architectural Heritage Awards (AHA) Assessment Committee; Center for Aging, Research and Education (CARE); Urban Redevelopment Authority (URA) Board; National Collection Advisory Panel (NCAP), National Heritage Board; and National Council on Problem Gambling (NCPG).
+In 2017, she received the Friend of MSF Award from the Ministry of Social and Family Development.
+She currently chairs the Heritage Advisory Panel (HAP), National Heritage Board.

-Within NUS, she is on the Management Boards of East Asian Institute and the Interactive and Digital Media Institute (IDMI).
+Within NUS, she is on the Management Boards of East Asia Institute and Institute of South Asian Studies (ISAS).
 She is also on the Board of Directors for NUS Press.